 The Small Ship Difference

 Even before our embarkation date, I could tell that my cruise experience on the 100-passenger ACL Independence would be vastly different from that of the mega ships I’d sailed on in the past.

 The Independence was docked right in Baltimore’s Inner Harbor — in the very center of the action.
 We parked in a garage across the street, rolled our luggage one block to within site of the ship, and handed our bags to ACL crew members, who promised to deliver them to our stateroom pronto.

 First Impressions of American Cruise Lines Independence

 It was a bit after 11am, and Mom needed coffee, stat.
 No problem.
-We were sent right off to the Chesapeake Lounge where coffee, soft drinks, water, and delectable fresh-baked cookies, and other snacks foreshadowed the abundance of food to come.
+We were sent straight away to the Chesapeake Lounge where coffee, soft drinks, water, and delectable fresh-baked cookies, and other snacks foreshadowed the abundance of food to come.
 But more on that later.

-At first glance, staterooms are on the spare side, though larger than most on small ships (200-600 sq ft), and with hotel-sized bathrooms and full showers.
+At first glance, staterooms are on the spare side.
+They are, however, larger than most on small ships (200-600 sq ft).
+Even better, private bathrooms sported full showers.
 Room 305, like all others on the second and third decks, featured a large window and private balcony.

-My appreciation for this cocoon of a room increased over the week, however, beginning with the realization that the contents of two large suitcases fit perfectly in the sleekly nautical triple-drawer dresser, six smaller drawers in the writing desk, the sizable closet, and three large bathroom drawers held the contents of two large suitcases perfectly.
+Incredibly, the sleekly nautical triple-drawer dresser, six smaller drawers in the writing desk, the sizable closet, and three large bathroom drawers held the contents of two large suitcases perfectly.